 Any decision in relation to your loan applications in the future is a matter for your lender to assess based on the information available to them at the time, including your credit report and other sources such as information on your income, assets etc.

 Your lender is responsible for the accuracy of the data that they send to the Central Credit Register.
-While it is still in their possession, they are a data controller under the Data Protection Acts.
+While it is in their possession, they are a data controller under Data Protection law.

 Once the data is received by the Central Credit Register the Central Bank of Ireland becomes the data controller.

-If you believe some of your data is inaccurate on your credit report, you have a right to request that the data be amended.
-Follow the instructions in our factsheet how to request an amendment to my information.
+If you believe some of your data is inaccurate, incomplete or not up date on your credit report, you have a right to request that the data be amended.
+Follow the instructions in our factsheet 'how to request an amendment to my information' available on our publications page or start your online application to amend your information.

-If you have asked the Central Credit Register to amend your information, we will try to resolve the issue as soon as possible.
+If you have applied to amend your information, we will try to resolve the issue as soon as possible.
 If we need to contact your lender or seek further information from you, this will extend the time needed.

-We will respond with a decision not later than 40 days after you have made a valid application.
-In other words, you must complete an application and provide information to support your request together with your identification documents before we can process your request.
+We will respond within 20 days, and may extend the period to 40 days before getting back to you with a decision.
+You must complete an application and provide information to support your request together with your identification documents before we can proceed.
+You can start your online application.

 Yes.
-The Credit Reporting Act 2013 and the Regulations provide the legal basis for the collection and processing of PPSNs.
+The Credit Reporting Act 2013 and the Regulations provide the legal basis for the collection and processing of personal information, including PPSNs.
 In addition, the Central Bank of Ireland consulted with the Office of the Data Protection Commissioner in advance of publishing the Regulations.

-Each time a lender accesses your credit report, they leave a footprint.
-A footprint is a record of the date, the lender name, and the reason why that particular lender sought your credit report.
+Each time you or a lender accesses your credit report, a footprint is created.
+A footprint is a record of the date, the lender name (or CIS enquiry if it's you), and the reason why that particular lender sought your credit report.

 The footprint is shown at the end of the report for a period of five years after a lender last requested access.